 Other Vendors

-- Vendors like Juniper, Fortinet, and Ubiquiti offer similar NAT features with variations in terminology and interface, but the core functionality remains the same.
+- Vendors like Juniper, Fortinet, and Ubiquiti offer similar NAT features.
+There are variations in terminology and interface, but the core functionality remains the same.

 Types of NAT: